ukhanseecs/dsa-evaluation-task-1/README.md

 ### Simple Explanation

-The `ResolveAbsolutePath` function works like following a set of navigation instructions on a path, using a stack (like a pile of cards) to keep track of where we are.
+The `ResolveAbsolutePath` function works by using a stack to keep track of where we are.
 Here's how it works:

 1. **Starting Point**:
    - We start with an empty stack